sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/Scheduling/index.md

 - No attribute should appear in both `mAttributeDependencies` and `mPrevStepDependencies` for the same task.

 Missing a declaration does not always cause a crash; it silently produces incorrect results or a wrong execution order, which is harder to debug.
+Two common failure modes follow from the pruning step:

+- A `PreStep` or `PostStep` task is dropped entirely because none of its declared modified attributes is needed by another task, a logger, an interface, or a previous-step dependency.
+The simulation then runs but its results are always wrong.
+- The same task appears to work only when a particular variable is logged or exchanged by an interface, because that logger or interface adds a dependency on the attribute and keeps the producing task reachable.
+The results then depend on logger or interface configuration even though the physical model did not change.

 Declare dependencies conservatively.